yao-laboratory/MotifCluster/README.md

 # MotifCluster
 # Tutorial
 ## Installation instructions
-### (need to install in Linux environment, and has been tested in Ubuntu 20.04.6 LTS System)
+### (Note: need to install in Linux environment, and has been tested working in Ubuntu 20.04.6 LTS System)
 ### step1:
 #### create a new conda environment